KanielaP/X96-Solar-Start-Up/Solar/Simple Environment.md

 ## Environment End

 Human input to rerun the code to generate new values to train the agent.
-There is no actual end other than quitting the program.
+There is no actual end other than quitting the program or hitting step run limit.

-## Arguements
+## Arguments